anirudhganwal06/remote-me/README.md

-# Screen Sharing app using socket with User Datagram Protocol (UDP)
+# Screen Sharing app using socket with Transfer Control Protocol (TCP)

 This repository provides a simple python implementation of sharing screen of you computer.